Nak-boost/Tgrasp_Isaac/readme.md

 - Verify the paths in the configuration files.
 - Check the compatibility of your hardware with the required software versions.

+Note that we will not release the code for the MuJoCo simulator due to the old version of MuJoCo used in our experiments.
+However, the code for the Isaac simulator is fully functional and can be used to reproduce the results in the paper.
+And if you want to use **dexrep** in other simulators, you can refer to the code in this repository for implementation details.

 For further assistance, you can contact [Qingtao Liu](mailto:l_qingtao@zju.edu.cn) or [Qi Ye](mailto:qi.ye@zju.edu.cn).

 ## Bibtex